malysoun/europa-dev/README.md

             HostName 192.168.33.10
         EOF

+      You will them be able to run "ssh zendev" without specifying user or modifying your hosts file.

    10. The source checkouts on your host box are mounted via NFS on the dev box.
 You can use `git zen` (or just `git`) locally to modify them, or edit them locally.